Sean-X/iOS-Developer-and-Designer-Interview-Questions/README.md

 ####[[⬆]](#contents) <a name='appstore'>App Store Questions:</a>

 * How do In-App Purchases work?
 What can be purchased with IAP?
+<a>comsumable, non-comumable, renewable, Non-renewing, auto-renewing
 * Have you ever submitted an app to the App Store?
 Can you explain the general process?

 * What is iTunes Connect?
+iTunes is a suite of web-based tools for managing contents sold on the itunes store, ibook store, and so forth.

 * What is a provisioning profile?
 * What is an App ID?
+[a]
+Only team agents and admins may create a Development Provisioning Profile.
+This profile contains a name, development certificates, device IDs, and an app ID.
+An App ID is a two-part string used to identify one or more apps from a single development team.
+The string consists of a Team ID and a bundle ID search string, with a period (.) separating the two parts.
+The Team ID is supplied by Apple and is unique to a specific development team, while the bundle ID search string is supplied by you to match either the bundle ID of a single app or a set of bundle IDs for a group of your apps.

 * What are the differences between Development and Production iOS signing certificates?

 * How is TestFlight used?
 How were UUIDs used in ad-hoc app distribution?
+If a beta app has In-App Purchases, you do not have to purchase them.
+The TestFlight app makes installing beta apps simple, with no need to keep track of UDIDs or provisioning profiles.

 * When do purchase receipts need to be verified?

 * What is required to display iAds?

 ####[[⬆]](#contents) <a name='fun'>Fun Questions:</a>

 * What's a cool thing you've coded recently?
 What's something you've built that you're proud of?

 * What are some things you like about the developer tools you use?
 * Who are some of your favorite independent Mac or iOS developers?
 * Do you have any pet projects?
 What kind?